samodom/TestSwagger/Docs/Spying.md

 ### Subjects

 Spies have *subjects* (or targets) upon which they spy for method swizzling and evidence cleanup.
 Depending on whether the spied methods are instance or class methods, spies are created with object instances or with classes.
-Some common subject functionality is available by implementing the `SpyableObject` and `SpyableClass` protocols.
+Some common subject functionality is available by implementing the `ObjectSpyable` and `ClassSpyable` protocols.

 ### Spy methods